Scouting in New York: Suffolk County Council

 Suffolk County Council serves scouts in Suffolk County, on Long Island, New York.
 Baiting Hollow Scout Camp is the council camp.

+Originally, the Huntington and Smithtown councils were founded in 1917, and both folded in 1918.
+In 1919, the Patchogue Council was founded, changing its name that same year to the Suffolk County Council (#404).

 Theodore Roosevelt Council

 Theodore Roosevelt Council supports Scouting in Nassau County, New York.

+The council was established in 1917 as the Nassau County Council (#386).
+Although Nassau County was the primary residence of Theodore Roosevelt, the Theodore Roosevelt name was taken by another council in Arizona.
+In 1993, that council merged with the Grand Canyon Council, freeing the name, and the Nassau County Council assumed the name Theodore Roosevelt (#386) in September 1997.

 Twin Rivers Council

 Twin Rivers Council is based in Albany, New York.
-It serves a large geographic area that encompasses 13 counties of Northeastern New York.

-The original portion of Twin Rivers was formed in 1991 by a merger of the former Governor Clinton Council (Columbia, Rensselaer and Albany Counties), the Sir William Johnson Council (Hamilton, Fulton & Montgomery counties) and the Saratoga Council (Saratoga County).
-A year or so later the Schenectady County Council (Schenectady County) was added after working out issues between the entities.
-Then in 1999, the Mohican (Warren and Washington counties) consolidated into the council.
-On February 14, 2006, the Adirondack Council (Franklin, Clinton and Essex Counties) and the Twin Rivers Council merged to form the current boundaries of the Twin Rivers Council #364.
+It serves a large geographic area that encompasses thirteen counties of Northeastern New York.
+Twin Rivers was originally created in 1991 by a merger of the former Governor Clinton Council (#364) (Columbia, Rensselaer and Albany Counties), the Sir William Johnson Council (#377) (Hamilton, Fulton & Montgomery counties) and the Saratoga County Council (#684) (Saratoga County).
+A year later the Schenectady County Council (#399) (Schenectady County) was added after working out issues between the entities.
+Then in 1999, the Mohican Council (#378) (Warren and Washington counties) consolidated into the council.
+On February 14, 2006, the Adirondack Council (#394) (Franklin, Clinton and Essex Counties) and the Twin Rivers Council merged to form the current boundaries of the Twin Rivers Council (#364).